microsoft/OpenAIWorkshop/scenarios/natural_language_query/README.md

 ## Step 4.
 Deploy client Power App

-From the powerapp folder, download "NLQuery PowerApp Export.zip" powerapp package.
-This has a powerapp and powerautomate template app pre-built.
+a.
+From scenarios/natural_language_query folder, download "NLQuery PowerApp Export.zip" powerapp package.
+This has a pre-built powerapp and powerautomate template app.
 Navigate to https://make.powerapps.com/ and click on Apps on the left navigation.

 ![](../../documents/media/powerapps1.png)

-From the top nav bar, click Import Canvas App and upload the Semantic-Search-App-Template_20230303012916.zip file from this git repo path.
+b.
+From the top navigation bar, click Import Canvas App and upload the "NLQuery PowerApp Export.zip" file .

 ![](../../documents/media/powerapps2.png)